 Records related to grievances will be filed separately and will not be kept in, or made part of, the personnel file of any employee.

 Reprisals

-No reprisals of any kind will be taken or tolerated against any employee because he/she has filed or advanced a grievance under this policy.
+No reprisals of any kind will be taken or tolerated against any employee because he/she has filed or advanced a

 Legal References: A.C.A. § 6-17-208, 210